Contingencyy/DX12Renderer/README.md

 ![Sponza_Bounding_Boxes](https://user-images.githubusercontent.com/34250026/187080993-3966b143-f44c-4148-b451-e3560f8e7d28.png)

 ## Building
-The project currently provides the Visual Studio 2019 solution file.
+The project currently provides the Visual Studio 2022 solution file.
 CMake is currently not supported.
-You will need to have installed the latest Windows 10 SDK.
+You will need to have installed the latest Windows 10 SDK in the Visual Studio workloads.